MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/number-box.md

     AcceptsExpression="True" />
 ```

-### Add increment and decrement stepping
+### Increment and decrement stepping

+Use the `SmallChange` property to configure how much the value inside a NumberBox is changed when the NumberBox is in focus and the user:

+- scrolls
+- presses the up arrow key
+- presses the down arrow key

+Use the `LargeChange` property to configure how much the value inside a NumberBox is changed when the NumberBox is in focus and the user press the PageUp or PageDown key.

-Use the `SpinButtonPlacementMode` property to enable buttons in the NumberBox control that can be clicked to increment or decrement the value in the NumberBox.
+Use the `SpinButtonPlacementMode` property to enable buttons that can be clicked to increment or decrement the value in the NumberBox by the amount specified by the `SmallChange` property.
 These buttons will be disabled if a Maximum or Minimum value would be surpassed with another step.
-The amount of increment/decrement is specified with the `StepFrequency` property, which defaults to 1.

-This defaults to `Hidden`, but NumberBox offers two visible placement modes: `Inline` and `Compact`.
 Set `SpinButtonPlacementMode` to `Inline` to enable the buttons to appear beside the control.

 XAML
 ```XAML